 Please allow approximately two weeks for your ACT or SAT scores to be received and processed by UIC.
 Until then, make sure that the name on your ACT/SAT account matches exactly the name on your application and that information such as your birth date or social security number (if included) is correct with the testing agency.
 Any discrepancy between the information received on the test scores and what UIC has on your application will cause a delay and may prevent your scores from being processed correctly.

-After applying or creating a recruit record, you will be invited to establish a login for the Prospective Student Portal, where you will be able to check the status of your application and view your application checklist online.
+After applying or creating a recruit record, you will be invited to establish a login for the Prospective Student Portal at apply.uic.edu, where you will be able to check the status of your application and view your application checklist online.
 A received date next to the request means that the document has been received.
 If there is no date, then the document is either still being processed, was never received, or was deemed unofficial.
-Please keep in mind that document processing may take up to three weeks, particularly closer to the deadline.
+Please keep in mind that document processing may take up to three weeks from the date it was sent, particularly closer to the deadline.

 UIC requires letter grades from each year you have been in high school, even if you have studied overseas.
 If your current school includes actual letter grades from previous institutions on their transcript, then you do not need to submit anything from your previous school.
 If your current high school's transcript has "P" grades or merely assigns credit from previous institutions, then we will request an official transcript from all of your previous schools.
 UIC will request three full years of letter grades from current high school students if they do not appear on your current transcript.